pviscone/EgammaPostRecoTools/README.md

 For Run3 electron and photon IDs :

-The electron and photon ID config files should be changed in [1] and [2] :
+The electron and photon ID config files should be changed in [1] and [2] for adding the new IDs :

 [1] https://github.com/cms-sw/cmssw/tree/master/RecoEgamma/ElectronIdentification/python/Identification